 120 new jobs – most of whom are from out of town and moving to Owensboro.
 They’ll need homes.
 They’ll need barbers.
 They’ll need places to eat and grocery stores.
 They’ll bring their families with them and need babysitters.
 They’ll need doctors.
 They’ll need attorneys.
 I hope some of them will need commercial real estate pros.

-But what is the actual economic impact for commercial real estate when an announcement like this is made?
-People use space so people drive demand for all types of commercial real estate.
+But what is the actual economic impact on commercial real estate when an announcement like this is made?
+People use space to drive demand for all types of commercial real estate.
 When jobs are brought to a community, it creates demand for all types of space.

-As an instructor for the CCIM Institute, I get to teach Market Analysis.
-In that course, we teach our students how to apply the principals of Economic Base Analysis.
-Now before your eyes gloss over, let’s take this real job announcement and quantify the increase in demand for space that Big Rivers is bringing to Owensboro.
+As an instructor for the CCIM Institute, I teach Market Analysis.
+In that course, we teach our students how to apply the principles of Economic Base Analysis.
+Now before your eyes gloss over, let’s take this actual job announcement and quantify the increase in demand for space that Big Rivers is bringing to Owensboro.

 Two Types of Jobs

-So when you do the math, Big Rivers is bringing 120 basic jobs to Owensboro that will generate 480 non-basic jobs.
+So when you do the math, Big Rivers brings 120 basic jobs to Owensboro that will generate 480 non-basic jobs.
 Their total impact on the job market in Owensboro will be 600 new jobs.
 Pretty exciting!

 People Not Jobs

 Jobs don’t shop.
 Jobs don’t create wills and eat out at restaurants.
 Jobs don’t get their hair cut.
 People do.
 And people use space.
-So when you want to know the demand impact of a new job announcement, you need to convert new jobs into an amount of people.
+So when you want to know the demand impact of a new job announcement, you need to convert new jobs into a number of people.
 In Economic Base Analysis, we call this the Population to Employment Ratio (PER).
 As of 2022, there are 104,416 people in Daviess County, KY.
 There are 50,218 employees.
-Do the math, and the PER for Daviess County, KY is 2.08.
+Do the math, and the PER for Daviess County, KY, is 2.08.